This is a guest post by Amy Salberg.

 - how many members are necessary to make decisions on behalf of the company

-As an attorney who has been practicing contract law for over 14 years, I can say with authority that drafting effective and enforceable agreements is more complicated than most people recognize.
-Even if you prepare the Articles of Organization without consulting an attorney, it may be worth a few bucks (or eggs, meat, or vegetables . . .) to have an attorney draft the Operating Agreement.
+Drafting effective and enforceable agreements is more complicated than most people recognize.
+Even if you prepare the Articles of Organization, it may be worth a few bucks to have an attorney draft the Operating Agreement.

 Sole Proprietorship vs LLC – What's the Best Choice for Your Small Business?

 You need to weigh the risks against the challenges of organizing and determine what works best for you.
-It may be that, after thinking about it and consulting with an appropriate adviser, you determine that your exposure is low and risk tolerance is high, so that the sole proprietorship is just right for you.
+If your exposure is low and risk tolerance is high, then a sole proprietorship is just right for you.

-If, however, the thought of mixing your personal risk with your business risk keeps you up at night, you may wish to consider organizing your operation.
+If mixing your personal risk with your business risk keeps you up at night, an LLC may be better.
 Talk with an attorney familiar with your business and with the process of organizing businesses in your area.

-I have structured my law practice as an LLC and am a big fan of this organizational structure for the right businesses.
+My law practice is an LLC and I am a big fan of this organizational structure for the right businesses.

-Disclaimer: What kind of lawyer would I be if I didn’t include a disclaimer?
-The general information provided in this post could not possibly anticipate your unique facts, so I am not providing you any legal advice here.
+Disclaimer: This post is for general information only.
 As always, consult a lawyer familiar with the laws in your state and/or your tax adviser about your particular circumstances.

 Note on terminology/applicable law: Corporate law is governed primarily by state law.
-Because I am most familiar with Wisconsin law, the terminology used here is the terminology used in Wisconsin.
 Your state may have different terminology and laws governing formation of LLCs, but the concepts are likely very similar.

-This is a guest post by Amy Salberg, The Real Food Lawyer, who writes at www.realfoodlaw.com.
+This is a guest post by Amy Salberg, The Real Food Lawyer.
 Amy is an experienced business lawyer from West Bend, Wisconsin, with a law practice that stretches across the nation.
-Within the general category of “business” law, she specializes in regulatory compliance – that is, helping businesses navigate the complex web of regulations governing their relationships with vendors, consumers, and the public.
-Read more about Amy.
+She specializes in regulatory compliance – that is, helping businesses navigate regulations governing their relationships with vendors, consumers, and the public.